ahawkins/vagrant-workstation/README.md

 `Vargantfile` (save a few port mappings and the like) it was easier to combine them into one VM.

+You can read more about reasoning behind this project on my [blog][].

 ## Installation

 This repository contains scripts for working with [vagrant][] VM.
 It